jbts/RayTracer/README.md

 which I attempted but didn't get working correctly.

 Some of my personal favorites are the watch images in `images/Challenge`.
-This watch is incredibly detailed, and the raytracer took about 30 minutes to trace it!
+This watch is incredibly detailed.
 You can see the highest quality watch image above.

 Here are some more highlights from the `images` directory.